locnnil/workshop/docs/reference/cli/workshop-tasks.rst

 - The command may print additional log details for tasks that store them

-- To investigate recent changes in a project, use 'workshop changes' instead
+- To investigate recent changes in a project, use **workshop changes** instead

+.. rubric:: Examples

 .. code-block:: console

+   # List the tasks under change ID 42
-   workshop tasks <CHANGE ID> [flags]
+   workshop tasks 42